michelesr/thesis/src/ci.md

 builds, that is more similar to the production environment configuration.
 Docker Compose is used to build the container from the Dockerfiles, link and run them, then the test database is loaded and the test are launched.
 Before finishing the build, the containers are stopped.
+The build can be tested clicking on the `Build Now` button in the project dashboard.

 ### Add a hook for triggering a SCM pull